Tina Turner: Children

-Turner's younger son, Ronald "Ronnie" Renelle Turner, was born on October 27, 1960.
-He played bass guitar in a band called Manufactured Funk with songwriter and musician Patrick Moten, as well as both of his parents' bands.
-Through him, Turner has two grandchildren.
+Turner's younger son, Ronnie, played bass guitar in a band called Manufactured Funk with songwriter and musician Patrick Moten.
+Ronnie also played for both of his parents' bands.
+Through him, Turner had two grandchildren.
 He was married to French singer Afida Turner.
 Ronnie died from complications of colon cancer in December 2022.

-During Turner's divorce trial, Ike sent their four sons to live with Turner and gave her money for one month's rent.
+During Turner's divorce trial, Ike sent their four sons to live with Tina and gave her money for one month's rent.
 Ike Turner Jr. worked as a sound engineer at Bolic Sound and briefly for Turner after her divorce, later winning a Grammy Award for producing his father's album Risin' with the Blues.
 He toured with former Ikette Randi Love as Sweet Randi Love and the Love Thang Band.
-Ike Turner Jr. stated that he and his brothers have a distant relationship with their mother (Tina).
+Ike Turner Jr. stated that he and his brothers had a distant relationship with their mother (Tina).
 Turner wrote in her autobiography I, Tina that after her divorce she became "a little bit estranged" from all her sons except Craig.
-Turner told TV Week that "she's still there for the boys" in 1989, but there have been reports in recent years of her estrangement from her sons.
+In 1989, Turner told TV Week that she's "still there for the boys", but there were reports of Turner's estrangement from her sons in the years before her death.

-Religion
+Ike Turner Jr., who was Tina's adoptive son, died from kidney failure in October 2025.
+With Ike Jr.'s death, Michael Turner, who she also adopted, is Tina's only surviving child.
+Ike Jr. stated in 2017 that Michael, who struggled with addiction as an adult, was by then using a wheelchair and had a history of "strokes and seizures."
+In 2018, Ike Jr. revealed that Michael was now "in a convalescent home in Southern California and needs medical support."
+Despite still not visiting Michael, Tina would provide him with financial support.

+Legal issues

+In November 1976, Turner was stopped for a traffic violation and an officer found a .38-caliber revolver in her purse.
+She was arrested and charged with a misdemeanor.
+Her attorney said she was carrying the gun for her safety due to threats on her life.

+In 1978, Diners Club Corp. sued Turner and her company, Tina's Operation Oops, claiming she owed over $26,000 for purchases made using her credit card.